- Buy crypto at true cost with the lowest fees

 VeChain is a blockchain product management platform designed to create a more transparent market and give people reliable access to information about the products they buy and sell.
 VeChain aims to be a secure and easy way for product manufacturers to collect, store and share product details with retailers and consumers.

 VeChain works by giving each product a unique ID and VeChain smart chip tracker, which is essentially an NFC chip, RFID tracker or QR code that tracks that particular product.
 This is like a unique fingerprint you can attach to almost anything.

 The platform focuses on four main areas:

+It’s already seen live use, letting shoppers in China check on the origin of food in supermarkets.
 In the real world, this technology has potential applications across a wide range of industries, including luxury goods, the automotive sector, agriculture, logistics and retail.
 For example, in the retail sector, blockchain could be used to prevent the influx of fake designer clothes and accessories.

 As another example, let’s think about a bottle of wine.
 By scanning the bottle’s VeChain smart chip, you can instantly see where it was made and when, and how it made its way onto the shelf in front of you.